 Many injured cyclists are not sure what to focus on first.
 Common questions include:

 The answer may depend on whether the crash involved a driver, employer, road hazard, vehicle defect, property condition, or another contributing factor.
+Our guide to potential defendants in bicycle accident cases covers this in detail.

 Photos, contact information, damaged equipment, medical records, and witness details are often useful to preserve as early as possible.